ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs)~\citep{kipf2017semi,velickovic2018graph,xu2018how} have recently shown promising performance in many challenging applications, including predicting molecule properties for drug and material discovery~\citep{mpnn,moleculenet}, forecasting protein functions for biological networks~\citep{new_protein,aptrank}, and estimating circuit functionality in modern circuit design~\citep{circuit-gnn}.
-Nevertheless, like other successfully deployed deep networks such as those for image classification~\citep{Krizhevsky:2012:ICD:2999134.2999257}, speech recognition~\citep{DBLP:journals/corr/abs-1303-5778} and machine translation~\citep{DBLP:journals/corr/SutskeverVL14,DBLP:journals/corr/BahdanauCB14}, GNNs are also suffering from the data-hungry issue due to their high modeling freedom.
-Consequently, researchers have been actively seeking effective regularization techniques for GNNs, aiming to empower their learning but to avoid over-smoothing~\citep{LiHW18,abs-1901-00596}, over-squashing~\citep{alon2021on} and over-fitting~\citep{Goodfellow-et-al-2016,10.1145/3446776} for better model generalization.
-To this end, data augmentation schemes for regularizing GNNs mostly involve edge and node manipulation (e.g., deletion and addition) on a {\em single} graph~\citep{rong2020dropedge,3412086zhou,You2020GraphCL}.
+Graph Neural Networks (GNNs)~\cite{kipf2017semi} have recently shown promising performance in many challenging applications, including predicting molecule property~\cite{moleculenet}, forecasting protein activation~\cite{aptrank}, and estimating circuit functionality~\cite{circuit-gnn}.
+Nevertheless, like other successfully deployed deep networks, GNNs also suffer from the data-hungry issue due to their over-parameterized learning paradigm.
+Consequently, regularization techniques have been actively proposed, aiming to empower the learning of GNNs while avoiding over-smoothing~\cite{LiHW18}, over-squashing~\cite{alon2021on} and over-fitting~\cite{10.1145/3446776}.
+Amongst these generalization strategies, data augmentation schemes have been proven to be very effective~\cite{rong2020dropedge,3412086zhou}.
+Existing graph data augmentation methods, nevertheless, mostly involve graph manipulations on a {\em single graph}~\cite{rong2020dropedge,3412086zhou,You2020GraphCL}.

-In this paper, we look into a very successful {\em pairwise} data augmentation technique for image recognition~\citep{MixUp17,ManifoldMixUp,GuoMZ19,kimICML20} and natural text classification~\citep{guo2019,Guo_2020,jindal-etal-2020-augmenting}, called Mixup.
+In this paper, we look into a very successful {\em pairwise data} augmentation technique for image recognition~\cite{MixUp17,ManifoldMixUp,GuoMZ19,kimICML20}, called Mixup.
 Mixup was originally introduced by~\cite{MixUp17} as an interpolation-based regularizer for image classification.
-It regularizes the learning of deep classification models by training with synthetic samples, which are created by linearly interpolating a pair of randomly selected training samples as well as their modeling targets.
-Nevertheless, unlike images or natural sentences, which embrace a grid or linear sequence format, graph data have arbitrary structure and topology, which play a critical role on the semantics of a graph, and consequently even simply removing or adding one edge can dramatically change the semantic meaning of a graph.
-As a result, mixing a graph pair is challenging and may naturally cause the manifold intrusion issue in Mixup as identified by~\cite{GuoMZ19}.
+It regularizes the learning of deep classification models by training with synthetic samples, which are created by linearly interpolating a pair of randomly selected training samples, naturally well-aligned, as well as their training targets.